vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 INFO 90538 --- [ main] c.e.o.ObservationApplication : Result was: SOMETHING
 ```

-The `ObservationTextPublisher` shows each stage that  this Observation went through, along with some metadata.
+The `ObservationTextPublisher` shows each stage an Observation went through, along with some metadata.

-Now that we have reviewed the basics, lets move on to put togehter an example using the reactive Spring WebFlux and Micrometer.
+Now that we have reviewed the basics, let's move on and put together an example using the reactive Spring WebFlux and Micrometer.

 ## The reactive sample setup